 If you're hungry for zombie fare, there are tons of great movies to pick from.
-Below, I've ranked my personal faves in ascending order—and I like my zombies speedy, so I've included movies that feature running, infected zombies as well as those with the classic, shambling undead.
-If you disagree with my choices, share your own picks in the comments below!
+Below, I've ranked my personal faves in ascending order—and I love fast zombies, so I've included movies that feature running, infected zombies as well as those with the classic, shambling walking dead.
+Share your own recommendations for great zombie films in the comments!

 This title proves that zombie movies don't have to just be horror films.
 College student Columbus (Jesse Eisenberg) survives the first few months of the zombie apocalypse, due largely to his strict rule about not getting attached to others.
 In this post-apocalyptic world, no one uses their real name.
 Instead, they go by the city they're from, to avoid attachment.
 But when he falls in with a rag-tag crew that includes Wichita (Emma Stone), Tallahassee (Woody Harrelson) and Little Rock (Abigail Breslin), Columbus' number-one rule for survival is about to be tested.
 As he begins to fall for Wichita, Columbus agrees to accompany his new companions to California, to an amusement park that is a safe haven in the middle of what is now a deserted land of the dead.
 But their plans are foiled when they wind up on a collision course with a pack of truly upsetting zombie clowns.
 With a long-awaited sequel due out October 2019, now is the perfect time to revisit this 2009 box office hit.